oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 ## Scaffold your application

-First, create a new directory for your `okta_commerce` application and navigate into it.
+Create a new directory for your application and navigate into it.

 ```sh
 mkdir okta-express-minio-app-example
 cd okta-express-minio-app-example
 ```

-Use the following command to create a `package.json` file for your application.
+Use the following command to create a `package.json` file for your application:

 ```sh
 npm init -y
 ```

-Now install the following dependencies in the `okta_commerce` directory.
+We need the `express` package for building our application, `express-handlebars` as the template engine and `minio` for programmatically accessing object storage.
+We need the `@okta/okta-signin-widget` package for authenticating users.
+We have added `@okta/oidc-middleware` and `express-session` so that you can continue to build this shopping app beyond the basics after this tutorial.

+Run the following command to install these dependencies:

 ```sh
 npm i express@4